-Industrial technology and design (ITD) is designed to offer students a high level of practical work, interests, motivates and encourages students to undertake further personal development, training and education in a range of areas related to the trade and engineering industry.
+Industrial Technology and Design offers students a high level of practical work, and is orientated to areas related to the design occupations, trades and engineering industry.

-In year 8, students are introduced to Design in Technology (DIT).
-In DIT, students experience woodwork, plastics and design.
+In Years 7 and 8, students are introduced to Design in Technology (TID).
+In TID, students experience woodwork, plastics and design.
 In support of the school's literacy initiatives, students complete related theory with emphasis on tool recognition, materials, processes and safety.
 Students make a wooden pencil case, acrylic dish and ball bearing game.
 They also design and make a project of their choice.

-In DIT, students make projects such as co2 racers, metal projects and bridge design.
-In practical woodwork, students make small furniture items, a soccer game and their negotiated design choices.
-Graphics leads to an authority subject in the senior phase (OP).
-In Graphics, students spend 95% of the time on computers creating 2D and 3D drawings using Autocad, Archicad, Inventor, and Prodesktop.
+In DAT, students make projects such as co2 racers, metal projects and bridge design.
+In TMT, students make small wood working items, and negotiated design choices.
+In Graphics, students spend 95% of the time on computers creating 2D and 3D drawings using Autocad, Archicad and Inventor.

-In years 10, 11 and 12 students can choose from four subjects.
+In Years 10, 11 and 12 students can choose from three applied subjects.

-Graphics is an authority subject (OP) for university entrance.
-Graphics covers a wide range of opportunities in many employment areas such as engineering, surveying, architecture, graphic design and trade orientated fields.
+Industrial Graphics covers a wide range of opportunities in many employment areas, especially trade orientated fields and engineering, surveying, architecture, and graphic design.

 Furnishing Skills students create a range of furniture items and use a range of machines and portable power tools.
 It is a trade orientated subject.

 Engineering Skills students are expected to wear overalls at all times to protect themselves from arc, MIG and oxy welding and other engineering tasks on engineering machines.
 It is a trade orientated subject.

 It is expected that all workshop students wear nonporous shoes.
 No canvas uppers permitted.